mroi/aws-ssh-proxy/README.md

 its IP address.
 When a proxy VM is already running, only the IP address is returned.

 **`/status?<client>&<hmac>`**
-Reveals the public IP address of the SSH proxy when such a proxy has been started for the given client.
+Returns the public IP address of the SSH proxy VM when such a VM has been started for the given client.